lbischof/prose/README.md

   - path: 'data/pages/.*yml'
     schema: 'schema/schema.json'
 ```
+If you add a `root.config` object with `page, path, repo, branch` properties they will be automatically filled and can be used in templates.

+**TODO:**
+* Add json-editor options in config
+* Validation
+* JSON support

 Prose provides a beautifully simple content authoring environment for [CMS-free websites](http://developmentseed.org/blog/2012/07/27/build-cms-free-websites/).
 It's a web-based interface for managing content on [GitHub](http://github.com).
 Use it to create, edit, and delete files, and save your changes directly to GitHub.
 Host your website on [GitHub Pages](http://pages.github.com) for free, or set up your own [GitHub webhook server](http://developmentseed.org/blog/2013/05/01/introducing-jekyll-hook/).